bolt/docs/source/menus.md

 </pre>

 As you can probably guess, this menu does nothing but provide links to three external websites.
 To get started, edit the template where you want this menu.
-Usually, menu's are used in 'headers', 'footers' or 'aside' includes, but you can use them anywhere.
+Usually, menus are used in 'headers', 'footers' or 'aside' includes, but you can use them anywhere.
 For now, just insert this code, somewhere:

 <pre class="brush: html">